 What coverage you choose largely depends on your situation, and your needs.
 Liability coverage is required in all 50 states, so you will need to get this coverage — and this is the coverage that you want to buy as much as you can afford to.

 If you don’t have a loan on your car, collision and comprehensive coverages are optional.
 However, it can make sense to get these types of coverage anyway.
 These coverages pay you up to the current market value of your car, which takes into account things like the purchase price, age, and condition; minus your deductible.
-Typically, you can drop these coverages once the market value of your car drop below about $1,000, which is the maximum deductible you can get.
+Typically, you can drop these coverages once the market value of your car drops below about $1,000, which is the maximum deductible you can get.

 Shop around for your coverage, choosing a company that offers reasonable rates and reliable coverage.
 Read up on the insurance company to find out whether or not you are likely to have your claim paid.
-You can usually get a discount if buy other policies, such as life and homeowners, from the same company.
+You can usually get a discount if you buy other policies, such as life and homeowners, from the same company.